MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/card-support-in-channels.md

 > [!Important]

 > The maximum size of a message that can be sent across all messaging channels is approximately 28 KB.
-The message size limit includes any metadata like timestamps, tags, that are associated with the message.
-So if you're a bot author or developer and want to pass complex cards or message types across channels, ensure your message size doesn't exceed the 28 KB limit.
+The message size limit includes any metadata like timestamps and tags, that are associated with the message.

 ## Support for suggested actions